mscalindt/shell-glossary/README.md

 - [MAP_PSEG()](https://github.com/mscalindt/shell-glossary/blob/main/src/map_pseg): Process all segments of a path with a function
 - [MAP_VLINE()](https://github.com/mscalindt/shell-glossary/blob/main/src/map_vline): Process all populated lines of a variable (string) with a function
 - [MASK_CHECK()](https://github.com/mscalindt/shell-glossary/blob/main/src/mask_check): Check a bit, the power of 2, in a pseudo-bitmask shell variable
-- [MASK_SET()](https://github.com/mscalindt/shell-glossary/blob/main/src/mask_set): Set a bit, the power of 2, for a pseudo-bitmask shell variable
+- [MASK_SET()](https://github.com/mscalindt/shell-glossary/blob/main/src/mask_set): Set a bit, the power of 2, in a pseudo-bitmask shell variable
 - [MASK_UNSET()](https://github.com/mscalindt/shell-glossary/blob/main/src/mask_unset): Unset a bit, the power of 2, in a pseudo-bitmask shell variable
 - [NUM_TO_CHAR()](https://github.com/mscalindt/shell-glossary/blob/main/src/num_to_char): Convert N to that amount of a character
 - [PATH_SPEC()](https://github.com/mscalindt/shell-glossary/blob/main/src/path_spec): Normalize a path into an assertable path specification